 - 1.3 The lead applicant and partner applicant(s) must have a Memorandum of Understanding or contractual agreement in place.
 See Policy Document for more details on the requirements of the contract.
-Tick yes or no as appropriate. - 1.4 Provide details to distinguish between the role of the lead applicant and that of the partner applicant(s). - 1.5 Provide details that demonstrate the experience of the partner applicant to assist in delivering services to the young people in the target groups identified in the service requirement(s). - 1.6 Provide information on all of the locations where youth services will be provided by the applicant as well as contact information for display on the DCYA websites / Maps.
+Tick yes or no as appropriate. - 1.4 Provide details to distinguish between the role of the lead applicant and that of the partner applicant(s). - 1.5 Provide details that demonstrate the experience of the partner applicant to assist in delivering services to the young people in the target groups identified in the service requirement(s). - 1.6 Provide information on all of the youth service locations (not just the head office location for the funded organization) where youth services will be provided by the applicant as well as contact information for display on the DCEDIY websites / Maps.
 This information will be displayed on UBU Your Place Your Space website and will be accessed by young people who may wish to avail of your services.
 It should be written in a way that's appropriate for your target audience.